owenzlz/EgoHOS/README.md

 For more information, please refer to MMSegmentation: https://mmsegmentation.readthedocs.io/en/latest/

 ## Datasets
-- Download our dataset from GDrive links (), or use the following command line.
+- Download our dataset using the following command line.
 ```bash
 bash download_datasets.sh
 ```